semantico/labs/articles/_posts/2013-05-15-message-brokers.md

 Apollo seems to be a much faster and more reliable broker than ActiveMQ.
 It is based on ActiveMQ, but it has been developed in Scala and the threading sections have been rethought.
-Whereas, it has less features, no broker networks, no embedded Java deployment.
+Whereas, it has less features, for example no broker networks.
 But it has new exclusive features like the REST management API, message sequences, runtime configuration updates.
 Also, it supports less protocols, STOMP, AMQP, MQTT and OpenWire are the only one are the only ones supported at the moment.
 Most of the functionalities that can be found in ActiveMQ should be implemented in Apollo in the future.